aimhigherweb/iec_website/content/what-we-do/vision-training.md

 Forms of vision therapy require specialised equipment in order to train and develop a patient's eye focusing or eye alignment.
 Theses are available at both our Adelaide and Woodville practices

-Book in to see one friendly optometrists here

 #### Instructions

 Instructions for these vision training exercises can be found here: